kavya-naik-21/namaste-javascript-notes/notes/season-1/lecture-13-First-Class-Functions-ft-Anonymous-Functions.md

 - They don't have their own identity.
 So an anonymous function without code inside it results in an error.
 - Anonymous functions are used when functions are used as values eg. the code sample for **function expression** above.
+- in **function statements** cannot you cannot use anonymous functions

 ### Q: What is Named Function Expression?